Our Started Guardian Program

 The Vigilant Companion

 Meet Samson, a handsome and alert 2-year-old Turkish Boz Shepherd (3/4 Boz) who is one of our most loyal guardians — not just of livestock, but of his homestead as well.
-At a lean but strong 140 lbs, he’s still filling out and would thrive on a good diet and an active environment.
+Weighing 135 lbs, he’s strong, lean, and would thrive on a good diet and an active environment.

 Samson is a devoted protector who patrols his property with focus and vigilance.
-He alerts to strangers without becoming physical and has successfully kept coyotes away from calving cows.
+He is wary of strangers but alerts without becoming physical and has successfully kept coyotes away from calving cows.
 He has also participated in educational outreach programs for LGDs, showing his confidence and steady temperament around the public.

 Neutered, microchipped, and up to date on vaccinations, Samson adores people and craves attention.
 While he can be excited, he has a strong desire to please and is not food-aggressive.
 Samson is seeking an experienced owner who understands the needs of a working guardian breed and can provide him with the purpose and attention he deserves.

-Transportation would be the responsibility of the new owner.
+Transportation will be the responsibility of the new owner.
+Reach out for more information on Samson and meet this loyal guardian in person.